zynga/rl-bakery/README.md

-# RL Bakery (alpha)
+# RL Bakery
-Note: The interfaces and general use cases are stable for this library, but we're currently working on better documentation and examples.

 ## Overview
 This library makes it easy to build production batch Deep Reinforcement Learning and Contextual Bandits applications.
 We use this at [Zynga](http://www.zynga.com) to personalize our games, eg. picking the best time of day to send messages, selecting daily challenges and personalizing the next level for games.
+This [talk](https://www.youtube.com/watch?v=q4b-HHG5dG4) explains our usages at Zynga and the challenges with production RL.
 The Deep RL applications created by this library are run in production for millions of users per day.

+## Authors
+Patrick Halina, Mehdi Ben Ayed, Peng Zhong, Curren Pangler

+## FAQ

+### How is RL-Bakery related to other libraries?
+RL-Bakery is built on top of [TF-Agents](https://github.com/tensorflow/agents/tree/master/tf_agents) as an implementation of the RL Algorithms.
+There's a lot of other open source libraries that implement RL Algorithms, like [Keras RL](https://github.com/keras-rl/keras-rl), [Dopamine](https://github.com/google/dopamine) or [SEED](https://github.com/google-research/seed_rl).
+In the future, RL-Bakery could make it easier to support other implementations.

+We use [OpenAI Gym](https://gym.openai.com/) to test the library with canonical simulated environments, like [Cartpole](rl_bakery/example/cartpole.py).
+This isn't used for our production applications.

+The library is somewhat at the same level as [ReAgent](https://github.com/facebookresearch/ReAgent) and [Ray RLlib](https://docs.ray.io/en/latest/rllib.html).
+The difference is that RL-Bakery does not implement RL algos like PPO or DQN.
+RL-Bakery simply manages the data over time and at scale, then presents the historic data to other libraries that have implementations (we currently only support TF-Agents.)

+### What other technologies does this library require?
+RL-Bakery uses Spark to manage and transform data, so a Spark cluster (2.4+) is required.
+We also use Tensorflow 2.0.

+Note that we develop and test on our laptops using "local" PySpark clusters provided by the PySpark libraries.
+You should be able to get this library running locally without much more effort than a Pip install.
+However, a real Spark cluster is required to run this at scale.

+### What applications should use this library?
+This library helps create RL applications that do batch training on a regular basis over time.
+Suppose you want to personalize a website with an RL Agent, to choose optimized values for each user based on their unique context.
+The Agent can be updated once per day using the batch of offline data collected over the previous 24 hours.
+RL-Bakery was created for these types of applications, it makes it easier to manage the data over multiple days and combine it into a trajectory format required to update RL Agents.

+### What applications shouldn't necessarily use this library?
+These applications don't currently benefit from the library:
+ * Researching/developing new RL algorithms on simulated environments (our library simply utilizes existing off the shelf libraries for executing RL algorithms like DQN).
+ * If your data is very small, the overhead of using Spark may not be worth it.
+ * If you're only applying this to simulated environments for training as opposed to some real world environment, lower level algorithm libraries work well for this.

+### How are RL Agents "deployed"
+A trained RL Agent is simply a trained Tensorflow model.
+It can be deployed to a live model service (eg. [https://aws.amazon.com/sagemaker/](https://aws.amazon.com/sagemaker/) or [Seldon-Core](https://github.com/SeldonIO/seldon-core).
+You can also use the trained model to generate a batch of Actions for a population.

 ## Usage
-New applications are created by inheriting from an RLApplication class and implementing a few functions.
+New applications are created by inheriting from the RLApplication class and implementing a few functions.
 For example, specifying the Agent algorithm to use and how to get data for a specific time period.
 RL Bakery can then execute the application to construct (State, Action, Reward, Next State) trajectories to train an RL Agent.
 A trained Agent is basically a deep learning model, which can  be served in real time or used to generate batch values for a population of environments.

 See [rl_bakery/example/cartpole.py](rl_bakery/example/cartpole.py) for an example with the OpenAI cartpole environment.
 While that example uses an [OpenAI Gym](https://gym.openai.com/) environment, typical applications for RL Bakery will get state from a warehouse.

-## Authors
-Patrick Halina, Mehdi Ben Ayed, Peng Zhong, Curren Pangler

 ## Implementation Overview
 RL Bakery utilizes [Apache Spark]( https://spark.apache.org/) to gather and transform data into trajectories of (State, Action, Reward, Next State).
 RL Bakery does not implement any RL Algorithms like PPO, TD3, DQN, A3C etc. Instead, we wrap the [TF-Agents]( https://github.com/tensorflow/agents) library.